ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_scripts_prereqs.md

 * Container 3 runs an API Gateway that writes transaction event logs, and includes API Manager is an optional component.
 For more details, see [Deploy API Manager or OAuth in Docker containers](/docs/apim_installation/apigw_containers/container_apimgr_oauth).
 * Container 4 runs an Admin Node Manager that generates metrics from transaction event logs, which are then read from the metrics database by API Manager and API Gateway Analytics.
 * Container 5 runs API Gateway Analytics, which is an optional standalone client of the metrics database.
 For more details, see [Deploy API Gateway Analytics in Docker containers](/docs/apim_installation/apigw_containers/container_apigateway_analytics).
+* Container 6 runs the Discovery agent, which is used to discover new published APIs or any updated APIs.
+After the APIs are discovered, they are published to Amplify Central.
+For more information, see [Discovery agent](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connect_api_manager/gateway-administation/index.html#discovery-agent).
+* Container 7 runs the Traceability agent, which is used to prepare the transaction events that are sent to Amplify platform.
+For more information, see [Traceability agent](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connect_api_manager/gateway-administation/index.html#traceability-agent).

 {{< alert title="Note" color="primary" >}}The example Quick Start domain topology is suitable for a development environment only.
 For more details, see the readme file provided with the API Gateway Docker scripts.{{< /alert >}}